 Instructions

-- Peel apples.
-Cut each apple into quarters, and then remove the cores.
+- Cut each apple into quarters, then remove and discard the cores and seeds.

 - Place quartered apples in the Instant Pot, then pour in the water.
 Add lemon juice, cinnamon, and kosher salt and give everything a little stir to combine.